Siddhesh-09/Azure-App-Service-Python-3.14/README.md

-# 🚀 Azure App Service Deployment with Python (Day 8)
+# 🚀 Azure App Service Deployment with Python

 ## 📌 Overview
 This project demonstrates how to build and deploy a **Python 3.14 web application** on Microsoft Azure using **Azure App Service**, with source code hosted on GitHub.